Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 Calculate Required Circular Mils (CM): Rearrange the voltage drop formula to solve for CM.

-CM = (1.732 × 12.9 × 100A × 400 ft) / 14.4V = 62,043 circular mils. - Select Conductor Size: Consult NEC Chapter 9, Table 8 to find a conductor with a circular mil area equal to or greater than the calculated value.
-In this case, a 2 AWG copper conductor has 66,360 CM, making it the appropriate choice.
+- Select Conductor Size: Consult NEC Chapter 9, Table 8 to find a conductor with a circular mil area equal to or greater than the calculated value.
+In the example, 2 AWG copper (66,360 CM) would be a candidate.
+However, you must then verify ampacity and any ambient-temperature or grouping adjustments.

 Ready to go beyond the basics?
 Master industrial calculations with our advanced electrical courses.